joseph-arber/WeatherDataStreamingML/README.md

-# WeatherDataStreamingML
-MLOps use case - batch streaming weather data, completing transformations with PySpark and conducting ML in Databricks.
+# Weather Data Streaming - MLOps use case

+Today, around 85%* of machine learning models never make it to production

+MLOps or Machine Learning Operations are a set of principles to deploy and maintain machine learning models

 ![alt text](https://github.com/joseph-arber/WeatherDataStreamingML/blob/main/HighLevelArchitecturePlan.png?raw=true)